• About

 Jump to Recipe Print Recipe

 Cheesy spinach and mushroom quiche is made easy by using a frozen pie crust, so it's perfect for a busy weeknight or a lazy weekend.
-This healthy quiche recipe is plump full of mushrooms, spinach, and a creamy filling made with cheddar cheese.
+This delicious quiche recipe is plump full of mushrooms, spinach, and a creamy filling made with cheddar cheese.
 Enjoy it for breakfast, brunch, or serve with a side salad for lunch or dinner.

 Spinach and mushroom quiche with a pie server lifting out one piece from pie pan.

 Quiche is one of my favorite foods to savor on a lazy weekend, along with chocolate old fashioned donuts and gooey cinnamon rolls.
 "Life is short, eat quiche" is my new motto.
+For a variation using frozen puff pastry, be sure to try my puff pastry quiche!

 One of the best things about this spinach and mushroom quiche recipe is that it's super simple to make: we use frozen pie crust, so other than taking a few minutes to cook the veggies and beat the egg mixture, you simply let your quiche do its thing in the oven while you tend to more important things.